sforouzan/parent-child/README.md

 # Class 12

 ## Description
-- Passing values from parent to child and vice versa.
+- Passing values from parent to child and child to parent.